My water line replacement smells bad

 Frequently Asked Questions

-How do I fix a smelly water line?
+How do I flush and disinfect a new water line?

-If the smell persists or you're unsure of the cause, it's best to call a professional plumber.
-They can diagnose the problem and recommend the appropriate solution, which may involve more complex repairs or replacements.
+If the smell persists after flushing and disinfecting, or if you're unsure of the proper procedure, it's best to call a professional plumber.
+They can diagnose the issue and ensure the water line is properly cleaned and sanitized.

 Connect with certified professionals in your area